openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the RP sends the request to the Self-Issued OP, there are two scenarios of how to reach and invoke an application that can process that request.

-In the first scenario, the request is encoded in a QR code or a deep link, and the End-User scans it with the camera via the application that is intended to handle the request from the RP.
+In the first scenario, the request is encoded in a QR code or a link, and the End-User scans it with the camera via the application that is intended to handle the request from the RP.
 In this scenario, the request does not need to be intended for a specific `authorization_endpoint` of a Self-Issued OP.
 Note that a QR code option will not work in a same-device Self-Issued OP protocol flow, when the RP and the Self-Issued OP are on the same device.

 In the second scenario, the request includes the `authorization_endpoint` of a Self-Issued OP and will open a target application.
 In this scenario, there are two ways of how the RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a targeted request as defined in (#siop-discovery), either using the static set of Self-Issued OP metadata, or by pre-obtaining `authorization_endpoint`.
 Note that this protocol flow would work both for the same-device Self-Issued OP protocol flow and the cross-device Self-Issued OP protocol flow.